-The Artists and Architects-in-Residence Program at the Mackey Apartments is a six-month residency offered twice annually to two artists and two architects.
+The Artists and Architects-in-Residence Program at the Mackey Apartments is a six-month residency hosted twice annually.

-The main focus of the residency is on the purposeful long-term support of individual young artists and architects, and on creating new interdisciplinary opportunities and confrontations through lively exchange.
-This unique program is funded by the Austrian Federal Ministry of Education, Arts and Culture in cooperation with the MAK – Austrian Museum of Applied Arts / Contemporary Art, Vienna.
-Each spring, a high-profile, international jury is convened in Vienna to select eight projects from international applicants as well as two alternates per group.
-The program has been running continuously since October 1995; to date, the MAK Center has hosted 41 groups of international residents.
+The residence program welcomes a small group of international artists and architects to live and work in Los Angeles.
+Offering long-term support to projects working at the intersection of architecture and the visual arts, the residency aims to create new interdisciplinary opportunities and confrontations.
+The residency culminates in a final group project presentation at the Mackey Apartments Garage Top.
+Initiated in October 1995, this unique program is funded by the Austrian Federal Ministry of Arts, Culture, Civil Service, and Sport in cooperation with the MAK – Austrian Museum of Applied Arts, Vienna.
+Each spring, an international jury convenes in Vienna to select eight projects as well as two alternates per group.
+To date, the MAK Center has hosted 50 groups of international residents.

 Each resident is given an apartment in the R.M.
 Schindler-designed Mackey Apartments in the Mid-Wilshire district of Los Angeles.

-Residents receive a monthly stipend and the support of the MAK Center staff, who work with residents to facilitate their research and projects, and to arrange meetings with relevant producers around Los Angeles.
-Completed works are presented to the public towards the end of each residency period in an exhibition.
+Residents receive a monthly stipend and the support of the MAK Center staff to facilitate their research and projects.
+Completed works are presented to the public towards the end of each residency period through exhibition and public programming at the Mackey Apartments Garage Top.

 How to Apply?